Credit Cards - Important Starting Info

 Intro to My Pages

-Then I will list some offers I have found that are not free, but, due to the up front bonus, may be a cheap way for you to buy miles, depending on how you value those miles.
+Then I then list some offers I have found that are not free, but, due to the up front bonus, may be a cheap way for you to buy miles, depending on how you value those miles.
+Quite often the annual fee is waived for the first year, so grab the bonus, then cancel before the fee comes due.
 This list is by no means complete.
 Please tell me about any other good deals you find.
 Some airlines offer both free and annual fee cards.
 I describe these in the annual fee section, with a link to that description in the free section.
 Many of the annual fee cards offer very good up front bonuses and waive the fee for the first year.
 These are one of my major sources of free miles.
 So look carefully at my Annual Fee Cards page.

 Lastly, I will list dedicated bank travel credit cards.
-These programs earn points or pseudo-miles per dollar spent on the cards, but have no other way of earning those points or miles.
-Some seem worth considering, anyway, but heed the cautions at the top of the section.
+These programs earn points or pseudo-miles per dollar spent on the cards.
+Most have no other way of earning those points or miles, but a few allow transfer of points to miles, and are a really good deal.
+Some that do not transfer points to miles seem worth considering, anyway, but heed the cautions at the top of the section.

 Forward to Free Cards

-Thanks to SmarterTravel for donating both the web space and the domain name for this web site.
+Thanks to BoardingArea for donating the web space for this web site.